hpxio/letsmake-hibp-clone/docs/drafts/estimations.md

 Estimating the **Concurrency**, **TPS**, **Scaling Needs**, and perform **Back-of-the-Envelope (BOTE)** estimations for scale.

-> Note: The project is a scale-down model and is purely for learning purposes.
-Thes estimates here are based on enitrly ambigous requirements.
-A real platform of this sort will scale 10 or 100 times more.
+> Note: This project is a simplified prototype developed solely for educational purposes.
+The estimates provided are based on highly vague and undefined requirements.
+A fully developed platform of this nature would likely scale by a factor of 10 to 100 times or more.

 ## 1. **Concurrency & TPS Estimates**